faye111/Employment-Vs-GDP/README.md

 -   Dropping the redundant columns, keeping only the country, year, percentage of employment.

-3. GDP data:
+B)  GDP data:

 -   Removing the redundant columns, keeping only the GDP (MLN USD)

-4. Combining both of the datasets into the single dataframe (pd.merge on country & time)
+#### 3. Combining both of the datasets into the single dataframe (pd.merge on country & time)

-1. Keeping only the years since 2000
+-  Keeping only the years since 2000

-Loading Data:
+## Loading Data:

 1. Creating the local db & schema for the tables in PostgreSQL